Pyxis Corporation

 Pyxis Corporation was a San Diego company co-founded by Ronald R. Taylor and investor Tim Wollaeger in 1987.
-The company is the first to develop MedStation products in 1990 and is also a market leader for automated medication management, developing an automated dispensing cabinet under the name Pyxis.
+The company was the first to develop MedStation products in 1990 and is also a market leader for automated medication management, developing an automated dispensing cabinet under the name Pyxis.

 History

 Pyxis went public in 1992.
-The company continued to grow, eventually reaching 1,500 employees, and in 1996 it was bought by Cardinal Health for $867 million in stock.
+The company continued to grow, eventually reaching 1,500 employees, and in 1996, it was bought by Cardinal Health for $867 million in stock.

 In 2009 Cardinal Health completed the spin-off of its clinical and medical products businesses based in the previous Pyxis Corporation products into an independent medical technology company named Carefusion, with David Schlotterbeck as CEO.
 Carefusion continued the development of Pyxis systems.

 In October 2014, Becton Dickinson bought Carefusion for a price of $12.2 billion in cash and stock.
 Since then, BD has been the developer of Carefusion and its Pyxis Systems.